Oakland, California: Economy

 Oakland is a major West Coast port, and the fifth-busiest in the United States by cargo volume.
 The Port of Oakland handles 99% of all containerized goods moving through Northern California, representing $41 billion worth of international trade.
 There are nearly 200,000 jobs related to marine cargo transport in the Oakland area.
 These jobs range from minimum wage hourly positions to Transportation Storage and Distribution Managers who earn an annual average salary of US$91,520.

 The Port of Oakland was an early innovator/pioneer in the technologies of Intermodal Containerized Shipping.
 The city is also home to several major corporations including Kaiser Permanente, Clorox, and Dreyer's ice cream.
 Tech companies such as Ask.com and Pandora Radio are in Oakland, and in recent years many start-up high tech and green energy companies have found a home in the downtown neighborhoods of Uptown, City Center, Jack London Square and Lake Merritt Financial District.

 As of 2013, the San Francisco-Oakland-Hayward metropolitan area has a gross domestic product (GDP) of US$360.4 billion, ranking eighth among metropolitan areas in the United States.
 In 2014, Oakland was amongst the best cities to start a career, the highest ranked city in California after San Francisco.
 Additionally, Oakland ranked fourth in cities with professional opportunities.
 Numerous companies in San Francisco continue to expand in or migrate over to Oakland.

 Oakland experienced an increase of both its population and of land values in the early-to-mid first decade of the 21st century.
 The 10k Plan, which began during former mayor Elihu Harris' administration, and intensified during former mayor Jerry Brown's administration resulted in several thousand units of new multi-family housing and development.
+In 2023, Oakland became the first American city ever to lose three professional major league sports teams to other cities within a five-year span.